mehwaffle10/Waffle_Balance/README.md

     - Fixed a bug where could drop logs incorrectly
 	- No longer collides with platforms and bridges when falling
 - Redid growth code
-    - Can now break Wood and stone blocks, doors, and platforms
+    - Can now break Wood and stone blocks and doors
     - Can no longer grow in one tall holes if the block above isn't breakable
+	- No longer breaks bridges and platforms
 - Nobuild/tree sectors are now tile aligned

 ### Holidays